 And yes, data science is at the heart of all that.
 But before we can apply data science, we must do justice to another crucial player – the cloud and cloud computing in general.
 That’s exactly what we will focus on in this article.

-Why is cloud computing essential for data science in the 2020s?
+Why is cloud computing essential for data science?

 To understand the advantages cloud computing provides when it comes to data science, let’s imagine a world with as much data as we have today, but without servers.